-It’s best to talk to a doctor first if you have any underlying health conditions or are planning to fast for more than 24 hours.
+It’s best to talk with a doctor first if you have any underlying health conditions or are planning to fast for more than 24 hours.

 Additionally, if fasting for longer periods, try to minimize intense physical activity and get plenty of rest.